ThatOpen/engine_docs/docs/components/clean-components-guide.md

 }
 ```

 Always name the **base file** of your component `index.ts` and store it in **a folder with the component name**.
 If you need to include other supporting files, create a `src` folder in the component folder.
 You can call those supporting file whatever you want.
+The folder should have another `index.ts` file exporting all the elements that have to be exported from the folder.
 This is a basic folder structure: 🗃️

 - MyComponent
+    - index.ts
     - src

       - supporting-file-1.ts